 The face of modern American architecture has changed considerably in the 21st century.
 Large sprawling mansions and villas have transformed into single-family Residential homes; owing to the increasing nuclear families in the States.

-What defines the modern American houses today?
-Do the stately federal city buildings define the modern architecture buildings?
-Or do the warm and welcoming style of New England dominates contemporary residential architecture in America?
-Or is it something totally different, like the Prairie School dwellings and Tudor row-houses?
-Quite unsurprisingly, the modern American architects fancy a little bit of all of these styles.
+So, what defines the American houses of today?
+Do the stately federal city buildings make up the modern architecture buildings?
+Or does the warm and welcoming style of New England dominate contemporary residential architecture in America?
+Perhaps it is something entirely different, such as the Prairie School dwellings and Tudor row-houses?
+Interestingly, the modern American architects fancy a little bit of all of these styles.

 Washington Posts’ report on the development of single-family residential buildings in America states that the construction of homes for nuclear families has evolved expansively, much to the joy of builders and construction companies.
 The article, published in 2014, talks about how the single-family residential homes built today are nearly one thousand square feet larger than houses built just 40 years ago.

 While the typical American household is shrinking, preference for bigger homes by the average American has only increased.
 This can be attributed to the fact that the median income has grown substantially for middle-class income households, not to mention the government policies that attract potential homeowners with incentives encouraging them to own four bedrooms and three-bathroom spaces.

 Pop Chart Lab has created an amazing data visualization on the evolution of single-family residential development in America.

 The visual history focuses here on single-family houses only.
 It doesn’t consider apartment architecture.
 The graphic portrays housing owned by a major chunk of American families.
 For illustrative purposes, the designers chose 121 American houses, segregated in seven categories and forty subdivisions that high-lighted the evolving nature of modern planning and development residential projects.